Malkiz/dotfiles-1/README.md

 #
 # NOTE: The last one is WSL 1 / 2 specific.
 No need to do this on native Linux.
 ln -s ~/dotfiles/.bashrc ~/.bashrc \
-  && ln -s ~/dotfiles/.gitconfig ~/.gitconfig
+  && ln -s ~/dotfiles/.gitconfig ~/.gitconfig \
+  && sudo ln -s ~/dotfiles/etc/wsl.conf /etc/wsl.conf

 # Create your own personal ~/.gitconfig.user file.
 After copying the file,
 # you should edit it to have your name and email address so git can use it.